 There will be some essential personnel who will continue to work‚ but some 800‚000 have had their incomes put on hold.
 Meanwhile‚ their financial obligations remain.
 Bills will still have to be paid.

-Our Los Angeles bankruptcy lawyers know that some may have emergency funds on which to rely in order to ride out the storm.
+Our Woodland Hills bankruptcy lawyers know that some may have emergency funds on which to rely in order to ride out the storm.
 However‚ recent research says that more than a quarter of Americans have no emergency savings.
 Even those who do‚ may not have enough to cover much more than a month or so.

 Some may borrow from family or friends.
 Others may begin to rely on credit cards to cover basic bills.
 And still others may turn to high-interest payday loans.

 This scenario is obviously not ideal.
 However most consumers will choose these options when faced with the possibility of otherwise defaulting on a financial obligation‚ even if it ends up costing them dearly to do so.

 If workers had been struggling paycheck-to-paycheck or overwhelmed with debt before‚ this could unquestionably set them over the edge.